 Implementation roadmap for finance marketing teams

 Successfully deploying marketing operations software requires more than technical setup.
 It demands strategic planning, stakeholder alignment, and a marketing management process.
+By following these progressive steps, you can ensure the system is tailored to your unique requirements while maximizing long-term adoption.

 Step 1: audit current marketing workflows

-Map your existing processes to identify inefficiencies and compliance requirements.
+Start with mapping your existing processes to identify inefficiencies and compliance requirements.
 Document approval chains, identify bottlenecks, and assess which workflows are standardized versus ad-hoc.
 This baseline informs how you’ll configure the platform to match your organization’s specific needs.

 Key activities include: